-Most standard home insurance policies come with limited coverage for water damage — and with extreme weather events making water damage more and more common (to the point that water has surpassed fire as the leading cause of home insurance claims), it’s important to find out how your own insurance policy would respond to a water claim.
+Most standard home insurance policies come with limited coverage for water damage.
+With extreme weather events making flood damage more and more common (to the point that water has surpassed fire as the leading cause of home insurance claims), it’s crucial to find out how your insurance policy would respond to a water claim.

 We’re here to answer some common questions about water coverage.
-Note that specific coverages vary by location and by insurer, so reach out to your broker to find out what’s covered by your own policy and what additional coverage is available to you.
+Note that specific coverages vary by location and insurer.
+Ask your broker what your policy covers and what additional coverage is available to you.

-Most standard home insurance policies cover water damage caused by things inside of your home (like a burst pipe or a popped waterbed), but damage caused by water that enters your home from external sources (during a heavy rainfall, a sewer backup, or a sump pump failure, for example) is likely not covered.
+Most standard home insurance policies cover water damage caused by things inside your home (a pipe bursts).
+Still, the damage caused by water entering your home from external sources (during heavy rainfall, a sewer backup, or a sump pump failure, for example) is not covered.

-The good news is, depending on your location and your insurance carrier, you may be able to purchase additional coverage to protect you in the event of these increasingly common emergencies.
-Reach out to your licensed home insurance broker to confirm if additional coverage is available on your policy.
+The good news is that depending on your location and your insurance carrier, you may be able to purchase additional coverage to protect yourself in these increasingly common emergencies.

 While optional add-ons vary by insurance company and location, here are two of the more common water-related add-ons to discuss with your broker:

-Generally speaking, overland water coverage is designed to protect you from damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
-It usually excludes damage caused by saltwater, including tidal waves, and tsunamis.
+Generally speaking, overland water coverage protects you from damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
+It usually excludes damage by saltwater, including tidal waves and tsunamis.

-Sewer backup coverage is generally set up to protect you from loss or damage to your property when caused by the rupture or escape of water from a sewer, drain, sump pump, or septic system.
+Sewer backup coverage protects you from loss or damage to your property caused by the rupture or escape of water from a sewer, drain, sump pump, or septic system.

 Tip: Installing a backwater valve can help minimize your risk of a sewer backup.

-All home insurance policies are unique, so review your policy and connect with your insurance broker to make sure you have the coverage you need before the next flooding season.
+All home insurance policies are unique, so review your policy and connect with your insurance broker to ensure that you have the coverage before the next flooding season.